- Top 20+ Diversity Equity Inclusion Titles (with Descriptions) 2024 - October 18, 2024

 Reminder on the definition of adverbs: adverbs are intensifier words that give greater definition to an adjective, verb or other adverb.
 Most adverbs end in “ly” such as highly and preferably but about 32% of adverbs do not end in “ly”, such as not, well and also.

 A lot is written about using adverbs in writing resumes (see 6 Words That Might Get Your Resume Tossed in the Trash (Lily Zhang for The Muse) or Adverbs are killing your resume (and cover letter) (Consulting Recruiter Bobby Cordell)).
-But there are few articles on using adverbs in writing job descriptions.
+But, there are few articles on using adverbs in writing job descriptions.

-Let me share what I know:
+So, let me share what I know:

 This job ad for Data Scientist (below) is chock full of adverbs (the underlined words).